ghc-proposals/ghc-proposals/proposals/0000-error-values-proposal.rst

 refactoring that will be necessary to emit error values and move the rendering to much later, essentially delegating this work to each subystem and combining everything in the implementation of ``errorMessage``.
+Some complications are anticipated around the ``TcRn`` monad (and perhaps others), because this is a case of two subsystems using common code.
+A straightforward update to the ``Messages`` related types, used by ``TcRn``, would leave us with those two subsystems depending on ``GHCError``, introducing import cycles.
+A better idea would probably involve parametrizing ``TcRn`` (and the other types involved here) by the error/warning type(s) stored/accumulated, with functions to change the error type.
+This would surely involve quite a bit of refactoring but would give us precise types as far as errors are concerned, in a similar spirit to how ``mtl`` users write ``MonadExcept SomeErrorType m => ...``, to say that a piece of code possibly throws errors of type ``SomeErrorType``.

 Alternatives
 ------------